robvet/dapr-workshop/Assignment03/step-by-step.md

 docker start dtc-rabbitmq
 ```

-If you are done using the container, you can also remove it by entering the following command:
+Later on, when you are done using the container, you can remove it by entering the following command:

 ```console
 docker rm dtc-rabbitmq -f
 ```

-Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.
+Warning: Once you remove it, it's gone.
+To use it, again, you'll need to start over with the `docker run` command shown at the beginning of this step.

 > For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
 You can use the `src/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.
 >
-> If you don't mind starting all the infrastructural containers at once (also for assignments to come), you can also use the `src/Infrastructure/start-all.ps1` script.
+> If you want to start all the infrastructural containers at once (also for assignments to come), you can also use the `src/Infrastructure/start-all.ps1` script.

 ## Step 2: Configure the pub/sub component

-Until now, you have been using the Dapr components that are installed by default when you install Dapr on your machine.
-These are a state management component and a pub/sub component.
-They both use the Redis server that is also installed by default.
+Until now, you have been using the Dapr components that were installed by default on your machine.
+They include a state management and pub/sub component.
+Under the covers, both use Redis server which is also installed by default.
 The components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.

-Because you need to change the message broker from Redis to RabbitMQ, you will create a separate folder with the component configuration files and use this folder when starting the services using the Dapr CLI.
-You can specify which folder to use on the command-line with the `--components-path` flag.
+To change the message broker component from Redis to RabbitMQ, you'll create a new folder for the component configuration file.
+You'll specify the new folder whenever when starting services using the Dapr CLI.
+The `--components-path` flag tells Dapr where to find the new component files.

 1. Create a new folder `src/dapr/components`.

-1. Copy all files from the folder `%USERPROFILE%\.dapr\components\` on Windows and `$HOME/.dapr/components` on Linux or Mac to the `src/dapr/components` folder.
+1. Copy all the .yaml files from the folder `%USERPROFILE%\.dapr\components\` on Windows and `$HOME/.dapr/components` on Linux or Mac to the `src/dapr/components` folder.

+   > On most Windows 10 machines, look in `c:\users\<you>\.dapr\components`

 1. Open the file `src/dapr/components/pubsub.yaml` in VS Code.